Immigration: Europe

 A study which examined Catalan nationalism examined the Catalan Government's policy towards the integration of immigrants during the start of the 1990s.
 At this time the Spanish region of Catalonia was experiencing a large influx in the number of immigrants from Northern Africa, Latin America and Asia.
 The Spanish government paid little attention to this influx of immigrants.
 However, Catalan politicians began discussing how the increase in immigrants would effect Catalan identity.
 Members of the Catalan parliament petitioned for a plan to integrate these immigrants into Catalan society.
 Crucially, the plan did not include policies regarding naturalisation, which were key immigration policies of the Spanish government.
 The plan of the Catalan parliament aimed to create a shared Catalan identity which included both the native Catalan population and immigrant communities.
 This meant that immigrants were encouraged to relate as part of the Catalan community but also encouraged to retain their own culture and traditions.
 In this way assimilation of immigrant cultures in Catalonia was avoided.

 A 2018 study in the British Journal of Political Science found that immigrants in Norway became more politically engaged the earlier that they were given voting rights.

 A 2019 study in the European Economic Review found that language training improved the economic assimilation of immigrants in France.

+A 2020 study using data from large-scale comparative surveys in Germany, France, and United Kingdom found that sampled households with a language barrier tend to have poor living conditions and are migrants.
+Inferences about their demographic, attitudinal, or behavioral traits cannot be made because the ability to speak the official language(s) of the country is one of the criteria for survey participation.

-A 2020 paper on reforms of refugee policy in Denmark found that language training boosted the economic and social integration of refugees, whereas cuts to refugees' welfare benefits had no impact, except to temporarily increase property crimes.
+A 2020 paper on reforms of refugee policy in Denmark found that language training boosted the economic and social integration of refugees, whereas cuts to refugees' welfare benefits had no effect, except to temporarily increase property crimes.